-The following topics are explored during the Year 7 French course: Greetings, introducing yourself and others, describing friends, family and pets, asking and responding to questions, numbers 1-69 and ordering food in a restaurant.
+The following topics are explored during the Year 7 French course: greetings, introducing yourself and others, describing friends, family and pets, asking and responding to questions, numbers 1-69.

 Language classes are fundamentally interactive.
 Therefore, as a broad principle of methodology, the focus of language learning experiences is on successful communication.
 Learning experiences in languages are designed to encourage students to process meaningful portions of language rather than to focus on single words.
 The language course includes learning experiences such as: performing and viewing role plays; conducting/designing interviews; watching films; reading simple authentic texts such as advertisements; making lists and writing, articles and emails.
 A range of digital technologies are incorporated during many of the learning experiences in languages to allow for direct participation and engagement in the target language and culture.